safadishadi/Mini-Document-Scanner/README.md

 **Project Overview:**

 This project is is a software and hardware implementation of a miniature sized document scanner.
-Using a circuit board with sensors and a microcontroller, the functionality is an intuitive user friendly interface that automate the image capturing and the transmittion of the images via wifi to a server that hosts the main image stitching algorithm that produces the final result.
+Using a circuit board with sensors and a microcontroller, the functionality is an intuitive user friendly interface that automates the image capturing and the transmittion of the images via wifi to a server that hosts the main image stitching algorithm that produces the final result.

 **Software Components:**

-* The microcontrollers code is implemented in c in arduinoIDE, it initializes and controlles the sensores (Camera, Laser Distance, Gyroscope, Accelerometer, Antenna).
+* The microcontrollers code is implemented in c in arduinoIDE, it initializes and controlles the sensores (Camera, Laser Distance, Gyroscope, Accelerometer, Antenna), and is responsible for doing spacial an temporal calculation, in order to send it as metadata with each image.
 * The main stitching algorithm is implemented in python, it consists of a basic server that Recieves images corresponding to parts of the document and reconstructs them into a final result.

 **Operation Guide:**